dusty-nv/jetson-inference/docs/pytorch-plants.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-plants-juniper.jpg" width="500">

-There are a bunch of test images included with the dataset, or you can download your own test images to try.
+There are a bunch of test images included with the dataset, or you can download your own pictures to try.

 ### Processing all the Test Images